NCAR/aircraft_nc_utils/nc2iwg1/README.md

 `./nc2iwg1.py input_file -d interval`

 OPTIONAL: The fourth (-u) should be included if you would like the data to be broadcast via UDP.
 If not provided, then the script will not broadcast via UDP.
 The script assigns the variable 'UDP_PORT' = 7071 and assigns the variable 'UDP_IP' automatically.
-If you want to change either of these variables, you must edit the variables manually in the script.
+If you want to change either of these variables, you must provide these as separate arguments (see below).

 `./nc2iwg1.py input_file -u True`